Welcome to the Oceania Regional Network

 The ITD Alliance Oceania Regional Network is a network of individuals and institutions that aim to increase connections and knowledge sharing among people engaged in inter- and transdisciplinary practice, research and education in the Oceania region and to strengthen our global voice about the unique characteristics of Oceania.

-The network was co-founded in August 2024 by the ITD Alliance and NITRO-Oceania (Network of Interdisciplinary and Transdisciplinary Research Organisations – Oceania).
+The network was co-founded in August 2024 by the ITD Alliance and NITRO-Oceania (Network of Leaders of Interdisciplinary and Transdisciplinary Research Organisations in the Oceania region).
 The ITD Alliance is grateful to NITRO-Oceania for funding the administrative support for the network.
 Activities to achieve the aims and expand the network are being developed by our organising team.

 What we do